junzis/pyModeS/README.rst

 Install
 -------

-To install latest development version (dev-2.0) from the GitHub:
+To install latest version from the GitHub:

 ::